vaishakp/vaishakp.github.io/README.md

 ### Why compile-time optimization?

 Optimizations in 1 and 2 above are usually done in the development phase and require changes to the source code.
-While certain aspects of point three require changing the source code, there are certain other aspects of it that do not require changing the source code.
+While certain aspects of point three require changing the source code, certain other aspects of it do not require changing the source code.
 From one perspective, this is simpler than the other two.
 Compile-time optimization is one such approach.
 This article is only concerned with the third point above.
-The aim is to use the available capabilities of the compiler to make the most of the available hardware capabilities of the HPC.
+The aim is to use the compiler's available capabilities to make the most of the HPC's hardware capabilities.

 1. Modern c/c++ compilers are gaining increasing sophistication in emitting efficient and optimized code from sources tailored to the hardware.
 2. Many high-performance scientific numerical codes like SpEC depend on an array of third-party libraries that implement various mathematical operations and numerical algorithms that are widely and frequently called e.g. `BLAS`, `GSL`, etc. Optimizing these for the native hardware leads to performance benefits.